 The Earl Next Door

-Book 1 in the Bachelor Lords of London series
+Book 1 of the Bachelor Lords of London

 American heiress Piety Grey is on the run.
 Suddenly in London and facing the renovation of a crumbling townhouse, she’s determined to make a new life for herself—anything is better than returning to New York City where a cruel mother and horrid betrothal await her.
 The last thing she needs is a dark, tempting earl inciting her at every turn…